Leon777-coder/blog/blog.md

 So what is VNFD?
 What is the connection between it and VNF?
-VNFD's full name is [ Virtual Network Function Descriptor ].
+VNFD's full name is Virtual Network Function Descriptor.
 A VNFD is a deployment template that describes a VNF in terms of deployment and operational behavior requirements.
 It also contains connectivity, interface, and virtualized resource requirements.
 The VNFD conforms to the GS NFV-SOL 001 specifications and standards specified by ETSI.
 The Virtual Network Function Descriptor (VNFD) file describes the instantiation parameters and operational behaviors of the VNFs.
 It contains KPIs and other key requirements that can be used in the process of onboarding and managing the lifecycle of a VNF.
 Each VNFD template has the following fields:

 ![VNFD TEM](https://github.com/Leon777-coder/blog/assets/69491904/ed32de18-b516-4921-bc36-43f291171230)